pulumi/docs/content/blog/copilot-lessons/index.md

 The eval suite keeps getting more robust, which means that when new AI models drop, we can quickly catch any weirdness before it hits production.
 The generative AI space moves crazy fast and the code changes a lot, but the evals are a safety net - catching hallucinations, maintaining quality, and making sure we don't ship anything that'll annoy our users.

-So while hallucinations are now much more rare, there is that one I can't stop thinking about - that `--force` flag incident.
-Not because it was a bug, but because it taught us something fascinating about these AI errors.
+So while hallucinations are now much more rare, what about that one with the `--force` flag?
+Yes, it's "just another bug", but it taught us something fascinating about these AI errors.

-## Errors Point the Way
+## LLMs think like humans (sort of)

-The `--force` hallucination wasn't totally wrong - it was revealing what users intuitively expect from the CLI.
-Now I'm pushing for getting that flag added, and all because our LLM accidentally showed us what was missing.
+The `--force` hallucination wasn't totally wrong - it was revealing what users intuitively expect from the CLI, and the LLM accidentally showed us what was missing.
 Force deletion is a common pattern across developer tools, and the LLM, trained on vast amounts of documentation and code, simply reflects these established conventions.

-This has fundamentally changed how I view hallucinations.
+This has fundamentally changed how we view hallucinations.
 While the team works constantly to minimize them – and our eval work mean they happen way less frequently – some of them are clearly product signals.
 The LLM, in this light, becomes an unexpected source of user research, drawing on its training across thousands of developer tools and experiences.

 This insight is one of the key lessons of building Copilot: